BernatIV/flight-assesment/README.md

 So this is the eWAS Full Stack Developer Assesment.

 I have completed the Backend successfully and I tested it with postman.
-The frontend is unfinished due to running out of time.
+The frontend, though, is unfinished due to lack of time.

 ## INSTRUCTIONS TO START THE APP: